lhanks/syslens/todo/startup/startup.md

 ---

 ## 0 New Tasks

-- Process the tasks below.
+** IMPORTANT ** Process the tasks below (in this section).
 Expand them if needed and put them in the appropriate sections below.
 ** IMPORTANT ** Do not remove this section.
 Just clear out the tasks once processed.

+- Displays are not being captured.
+We need to get the display information working.
+- Keep track of historical data.
+Add network traffic graph.
+- Add a process list (like task manager) tab.
+- speed up the startup time when running the application.
+- create run-app-prod.
+You may need to allow for having dev and prod builds.
+The main objective here is to get near prod performance.

 ## 1. Setup

 - [x] 1.1 Review project specs in specs/ folder